mongodb/docs/source/usage.rst

   See the :ref:`installation documentation <mms-munin>` for more information.

+- "**DB Stats**," which displays charts on a per-database basis.
+When you select the "DB Stats" tab, a drop down list appears on the tab that allows you to select a database.
+An "edit" button appears next in the tab that allows you to remove a database from the DB stats drop down after removing a database from MongoDB.
+It is impossible to delete a database from your instance using this interface.

+  The DB Stats tab will only appear approximately 30 minutes after you add the host to MMS.

 - "**Last Ping**," which displays the raw JSON document sent by the agent to MMS.